 We endeavor to maintain sound governance standards consistent with our executive compensation policies and practices.
 The Compensation Committee evaluates our executive compensation program on an ongoing basis to ensure that it is consistent with our short-term and long-term goals given the dynamic nature of our business and the market in which we compete for executive talent.
-The following policies and practices were in effect during 2015:
+The following policies and practices were in effect during 2016:

 - Independent Compensation Committee.
-The Compensation Committee is comprised solely of independent directors who have established effective means for communicating with stockholders regarding their executive compensation ideas and concerns. - Independent Compensation Committee Adviser.
-The Compensation Committee has engaged its own independent compensation consultant to assist with its 2015 compensation review.
-In 2015, this consultant performed no consulting or other services for the Company. - Biennial Executive Compensation Review.
+The Compensation Committee is comprised solely of independent directors who we believe have established effective means for communicating with stockholders regarding their executive compensation ideas and concerns. - Independent Compensation Committee Adviser.
+The Compensation Committee engaged its own independent compensation consultant to assist with its 2016 compensation review.
+In 2016, other than its work for our Compensation Committee, this consultant performed no consulting or other services for the Company. - Biennial Executive Compensation Review.
 The Compensation Committee conducts a biennial review and approval of our compensation strategy, including a review of our compensation peer group used for comparative purposes. - Executive Compensation Policies and Practices.
 Our compensation philosophy and related corporate governance policies and practices are complemented by several specific compensation practices that are designed to align our executive compensation with long-term stockholder interests, including the following: - No Employment Agreements.
 We do not have employment agreements with any of our executive officers.
 All executive officers are employed "at will." - Compensation At-Risk.
 Our executive compensation program is designed so a significant portion of compensation is "at risk" based on corporate performance, including equity-based compensation, to align the interests of our executive officers and stockholders. - No Executive Retirement Plans.
 Currently, we do not offer, nor do we have plans to provide, pension arrangements, retirement plans, or nonqualified deferred compensation plans or arrangements to our executive officers that are not otherwise available on the same basis to our other full-time employees. - No Executive Perquisites.
 We do not provide any perquisites or other personal benefits to our executive officers that are not otherwise available on the same basis to our other full-time employees. - No Tax Reimbursements.
 We do not provide any tax reimbursement payments (including "gross-ups") on any element of executive compensation. - No Special Health or Welfare Benefits.
 Our executive officers participate in broad-based company-sponsored health and welfare benefits programs on the same basis as our other full-time, salaried employees. - "Double-Trigger" Change-in-Control Arrangements.
 All change-in-control payments and benefits pursuant to the Company-wide change in control plan are based on a "double-trigger" arrangement (that is, they require both a change-in-control of the Company plus a qualifying termination of employment before payments and benefits are paid). - Stock Ownership Guidelines.
-We maintain stock ownership guidelines (adopted in 2015) for our executive officers and members of our Board of Directors.
-See "Compensation for Directors Stock Ownership Guidelines" above and "Other Compensation Stock Ownership Guidelines" below. - Hedging and Pledging Prohibited.
-We prohibit our employees and members of our Board of Directors from hedging or pledging any Company securities - Succession Planning.
-We review the risks associated with key executive officer positions intended to ensure adequate succession plans are in place.
+We maintain stock ownership guidelines for our executive officers and members of our Board of Directors.